The rock-star, cold-hardy apple from Minnesota.

 Also SeeFruit Tree Diseases and Pests: An Introduction

 List of Common Fruit Tree Diseases and Pests

-Powdery mildew is a disease that afflicts a wide range of trees, vegetables, and flowers, and is caused by several different fungi, Podosphaera leucotricha on apples and Podosphaera clandestina on cherry trees.
+Powdery mildew is a disease that afflicts a wide range of trees, vegetables, and flowers, and is caused by several different fungi, Podosphaera leucotricha on apples, Podosphaera clandestina on cherry trees, Sphaerotheca pannosa on peaches.
 The fungus survives over winter in vegetative or fruit buds that were infected the previous season, and it does not spread and develop significantly until temperatures are over 50°F. The spores on infected shoots are transferred by wind and insects to surrounding foliage.
 No rainfall is necessary for this disease to travel.
 In fact, although high humidity will hasten its spread, rainfall will inhibit powdery mildew.